 In the mid to late summer, registration forms will be sent out so you can sign up for what interests you.
 This will happen after the music has been sent so that you can look at the level of the music for each band and make an educated determination of where you want to be rather than guessing.
-BUT… remember that the week is for you, so even if you are signed up for a particular seminar, you don’t have to go!
-Sure, go into Waterville for lunch instead!

 Q: What if I need some help?

-A: We have a wonderful, helpful (patient & understanding) faculty and any one of us will be happy to figure out at time to help you with what you need.
+A: We have a wonderful, helpful (patient & understanding) faculty and any one of us will be happy to figure out a time to help you with what you need.
 We do not offer lessons, but we will help you with specific issues.

 Q: I want to challenge myself and try the symphonic band, but I’m afraid that I will get there and not be able to keep up.